 But Chelsie Angeles “prioritises” magic circle dreams over vlogging stardom

-A University of Westminster second year has shown that enrolling on the LLB doesn’t just mean consigning yourself to three years of Red Bull, late nights, and crying because you don’t know what consideration is.
+A City of Westminster College second year has shown that taking up A-Level law doesn’t just mean consigning yourself to two years of Red Bull, late nights, and crying because you don’t know what consideration is.

-Social media star Chelsie Angeles is living proof you can actually do some pretty amazing stuff alongside what is a notoriously demanding degree.
+Social media star Chelsie Angeles is living proof you can actually do some pretty amazing stuff alongside what is a notoriously demanding subject.

 In the last few years, the amateur lifestyle blogger and aspiring lawyer has rubbed shoulders with the stars, has collabed with famous YouTuber Justin Escalona, has gained over 68,000 Twitter followers, and, to top it off, she’s paid for her videos and blog posts.